24.3 Tabs vs. Spaces

 If you prefer, all indentation can be made from spaces only.
 To

-request this, set the buffer-local variable indent-tabs-mode
+request this, set the buffer-local variable indent-tabs-mode to

-.
+nil.
 See Local Variables, for information about setting buffer-local

 variables.
-Note, however, that C-q TAB
+Note, however, that C-q TAB always inserts a

-tab character, regardless of the value of indent-tabs-mode
+tab character, regardless of the value of indent-tabs-mode.

-One reason to set indent-tabs-mode
+One reason to set indent-tabs-mode to nil is that not

 all editors display tab characters in the same way.
 Emacs users, too,

-may have different customized values of tab-width
+may have different customized values of tab-width.
+By using

 spaces only, you can make sure that your file always looks the same.